 Two years later my mom died unexpectedly.
 What a shock for me, to lose her so quickly and without any warning.
 I felt horribly guilty for not being there for her on the one hand, but on the other hand I was really glad I didn’t move back — because my mother was gone.
 It wouldn’t have been the same living there without her.
 My aging mother was the only reason I even considered going back.

 My dear devoted mother spent herself and her health looking after her “poor boy” with schizophrenia.
 The codependent pattern was still very much alive in our family.
 Her need to do everything for Timothy 1) wore her out; 2) inadvertently undermined the doctors’ efforts for his psychiatric care; and, 3) tied the hands of the government’s social program to assist him in successfully mastering independent living.

 After Mom’s death in 2000, I — the lone daughter — was expected to take over Timothy’s care, as far as Mom and Timothy were concerned.
 While I loved my brother, I had to ask myself a hard question: “Am I strong enough to maintain the boundaries — stay centered in my own self-direction — and not be drawn back into the codependent patterns of my family?”

-I phoned Timothy.
-He was thrilled to hear from me and cautiously inquired if I might be moving back “to be with the family.”
+Nevertheless, I phoned Timothy.
+He was thrilled to hear from me and cautiously inquired if I might be moving back “to be with the family”.

 He seemed to understand, likely because it may have sounded kind of familiar.
 After all, the social workers and the doctors encouraged his independence.
 But, when Mom was around, she fussed over him and attended to his every need.
-And Timothy let her.
+Unfortunately but understandably, considering our dysfunctional familial patterns, Timothy let her.
 Helping Timothy was kind of an obsession to her.

 Help by Staying Put